leifliddy/asahi-fedora-builder/README.md

    The ```eth0``` interface is what an external usb ethernet adapter "should" be assigned to.
 7. Use ```iwd``` to setup the wifi interface (see info below)
 8. I might create a **cinnamon desktop** build in the future.

-**Todo:**
-1. Sign RPM's with a gpg key.
-2. Modify the kernel SRPM to show where the kernel source is being pulled from.

 **Setting up wifi**